SAP-samples/btp-terraform-mooc-terra1/README.md

 ## Prerequisites

 There are some requirements you must fulfill before being able to start with the coding exercises using the Terraform provider for SAP BTP.
-The prerequistes are:
+The prerequisites are:

 - You have an SAP BTP Trial Account.
 If you don't have one yet, you can get one [here](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
 - Make sure that your SAP Universal ID is configured correctly.
 You can find the instructions in [SAP Note 3085908](https://me.sap.com/notes/3085908).